 I’ve been traveling for the past 4 weeks so it’s hard for me to believe that it’s going to be Christmas in 15 days.
 I love the holidays and I usually start feeling the holiday spirit come Thanksgiving, but this year I’m falling behind!
 No gifts have been bought, no tree has been decorated and no menus have been planned…the chaos!
 Today, I finally decided to get my act together and started to work on the Christmas menu.
 A roast is the traditional main dish in our household, but the side dishes are all open to the chef aka me.
 After figuring out that I wanted a cauliflower, rice, and salad dish in the mix, I decided to combine all of those ingredients into one.
 Here is my cauliflower, kale, and farro salad with a walnut vinaigrette, perfect as a side or as a healthy lunch!

 **Helpful tips and common mistakes

 Many, many years ago I made a green bean dish with a hazelnut dressing for an event.
-For some reason, I forgot about that dish until now, and used that dressing as inspiration for this walnut vinaigrette.
-Sure the roasted cauliflower, pickled red onion and farro are good already, but toss everything with this walnut vinaigrette and trust me, it’s a life-changer.
+For some reason, I forgot about that dish until now and used that dressing as inspiration for this walnut vinaigrette.
+The roasted cauliflower, pickled red onion, and farro are good already, but toss everything with this walnut vinaigrette and it’s a life-changer.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.